Moreldev237/Moreldev237/README.md

 Hi 👋, I'm NKONGA MOREL

-A passionate fullstack developer, devops and machine learning
+A passionate Backend  developer, devops and machine learning

 🚀 Languages and Tools I Use